madsehansen/MediocreProgramming/Material/FunctionDesign/function_design.md

 - When large and slow to copy
 - When you need access to the actual object passed
 - When you accept that there might not be an object (nullptr)
+- If the object is not optional, use a reference
 ~~~{.cpp .numberLines}
 auto func( vector< string >* lines )
 {